-Kitchen essentials including tea towels, cloths, washing-up liquid, cling film, tin foil and kitchen roll plus laundry and dishwasher tablets in Heron Cottage,
+Kitchen essentials including tea towels, cloths, washing-up liquid, cling film, tin foil and kitchen roll plus laundry and dishwasher tablets.

 Well behaved dogs are welcome.
-Additional charge is £20 per dog per stay.
+Additional charge is £15 per dog per stay (payable on arrival).

-Electricity is included unless your booking is between 1st September and 31st March when there is an additional charge of £20 per stay.
+Electricity is included unless your booking is between 1st September and 31st March when there is an additional charge of £20 per week or short break.